slatedocs/slate/source/index.md

 Notifies that a credit occurred on a transaction.

 **Note**: The transaction may either be a payment transaction or an account transfer.

 In the case of credit or blind credit on a transaction that eDNA has not previously processed, then the payment instrument information is required.

 ## Arguments

-> [This URL](https://edna.identitymind.com/im/jax/credit/) can be used for PLACEHOLDER
+> [This URL](https://edna.identitymind.com/im/jax/credit/) can be used for credit notification evaluation.

 ```code
 EXAMPLE SERVICE REQUEST